lihaohong6/MirahezeDevScripts/gadgets/FandoomUiUtilsModal/README.md

 ```

 ### Buttons modal
 This example creates a modal with various kinds of buttons.
-One is disabled, one is primary, one is an input element and one is a link.
+One is disabled, one is primary, one is a button with an edit icon.
 ```js
 var modal = new window.dev.modal.Modal({
   buttons: [